grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 We have these thresholds:

+- A counter metric that keeps track of the total number of times that the content response was *not* `OK`.
+  The success criteria here is that content cannot be bad more than 99 times.
+- A gauge metric that contains the latest size of the returned content.
+  The success criteria for this metric is that the returned content is smaller than 4000 bytes.
+- A rate metric that keeps track of how often the content returned was `OK`.
+This metric has one success criteria: content must have been `OK` more than 95% of the time.
-- A trend metrics that is fed with response time samples, and which has the following threshold
+- A trend metric that is fed with response time samples and which has the following threshold criteria:
-  criteria:
   - 99th percentile response time must be below 300 ms
   - 70th percentile response time must be below 250 ms
   - Average response time must be below 200 ms
   - Median response time must be below 150 ms
   - Minimum response time must be below 100 ms
-- A rate metric that keeps track of how often the content returned was OK.
-This metric has one success criteria: content must have been OK more than 95% of the time.
-- A gauge metric that contains the latest size of the returned content.
-The success criteria for this metric is that the returned content must be smaller than 4000 bytes.
-- A counter metric that keeps track of the total number of times content returned was **not** OK.
-  The success criteria here implies that content can't have been bad more than 99 times.

 **⚠️ Common mistake** Do not specify multiple thresholds for the same metric by repeating the same object key: